theBaffo/buenro-backend-challenge/README.md

 ## Performance Considerations

+1. **Streaming Downloads**: The downloader service uses streaming to fetch and parse large JSON files efficiently.
+Instead of loading entire files into memory, data is processed incrementally as it arrives, making it suitable for handling very large files (150MB+) without memory issues.

-1. **Bulk Operations**: Ingestion uses MongoDB `bulkWrite` with upsert for efficient database operations.
+2. **Bulk Operations**: Ingestion uses MongoDB `bulkWrite` with upsert for efficient database operations.

 3. **Indexing**: Strategic indexes on frequently queried fields and compound indexes for common query patterns.